Developing a virus reduction strategy for cucurbits

 How do plants get infected?
 Few viruses are passed on from parent to offspring in the seed; however, many viruses can be transmitted from the female parent to the offspring on the outside of the seed.
 Therefore, it is important to obtain seed from a reliable source that has production and testing procedures that minimize and detect infections.

 Virus can also be transmitted mechanically by getting sap from infected plants onto hands and cultivating and harvesting equipment (knives) and then carrying it to non-infected plants.
 Workers who use tobacco products need to sterilize their hands before handling plants.
 Harvesting knives should be sterilized between fields, at the end of each row, or more often if an infection is identified in a field.
 Cultivating equipment should be power-washed and allowed to dry between fields.
-For more information on cleanliness of harvest knives, see the Michigan State University Extension article “Can you improve the cleanliness of your harvest knives?”
+For more information on the cleanliness of harvest knives, see the Michigan State University Extension article, “Can you improve the cleanliness of your harvest knives?”

 The main means of virus transmission is through insect vectors, primarily thrips, leafhoppers and aphids (Photos 3-5).
 These insects feed on infected plants, pick up the virus, move to a healthy plant and feed on it, transmitting the virus in the process.
 Viruses are either persistent or non-persistent in the vector.
 Persistent viruses remain active in the vector, allowing it to transmit the disease throughout its life.
 Non-persistent viruses have limited life outside the plant host and if the vector does not feed on a susceptible plant, the virus dies.
 Since insecticides work on aphids after they have fed, controlling aphids is not helpful in controlling aphid-vectored viruses.